-The benchmark for retirement savings is 1x your salary by 30, 3x by 40, 6x by 50, and 10x by 67, according to Fidelity’s widely cited salary multiplier framework.
-In practice, the median American is well behind these targets at every age — the median 45–54 year old has $87,000 saved against a benchmark of $450,000 on a $75,000 salary.
-The gap is large but not hopeless: contribution limits are higher than ever in 2026, and catch-up contributions at 50+ allow accelerated saving in the final working decade.
+The retirement savings benchmarks below show targets at every age from 25 to 67, the actual median balances Americans have saved (Federal Reserve data), and what different savings amounts generate as retirement income.
+Fidelity’s benchmark: 1x your salary by 30, 3x by 40, 6x by 50, and 10x by 67.
+In practice, the median American is well behind these targets at every age — the median 45–54 year old has $87,000 saved against a $450,000 benchmark on a $75,000 salary.

 Fidelity’s salary multiplier benchmarks are the most widely cited retirement savings targets in the US.
-They are based on retirement income replacement modeling that assumes you’ll need approximately 45% of your pre-retirement income from savings (with Social Security covering the rest), retiring at 67, and drawing down over a 25–30 year retirement.
-If your income is unusually high or low, or you plan to retire earlier or later than 67, you’ll need to adjust accordingly.
+They assume you will need approximately 45% of your pre-retirement income from savings (Social Security covers the rest), retiring at 67, drawing down over 25–30 years.
+If you earn significantly more or less than the median, or plan to retire before 67, adjust the multiplier accordingly.

 | Age | Target (Fidelity Multiplier) | Example: $60K Salary | Example: $80K Salary | Example: $100K Salary |